COMP579TA/COMP579-Leaderboard/README.md

 This leaderboard was created with student repos pulled at 2022-04-27 11:53:32.397774 (Montreal time).

- If you see no error file and if you are not on the leaderboard, your code evaluation takes more than 12hs.
-Also if you are seeing errors that you have already fixed on the fake leaderboard, please note the **last pull** time above.
+If you are seeing errors that you have already fixed on the fake leaderboard, please note the **last pull** time above.